In this section

 Download our Appeals Flowchart (PDF) for an overview of the process.

 Students have the right to appeal decisions made by the academic bodies of the College which relate to the outcome of an assessment or examination, or to their progression.
 Final decisions on marks and degree classifications are made by the Board of Examiners and Transcripts are published at the end of each academic year.
+We aim to conclude the appeals procedure within 90 days of your Stage Two appeal being accepted.
+However, if an appeal is sent to a School Board it may take longer to reach a final decision.

 Please read our information on making an appeal in 2019-20 to decide whether you should submit an appeal.